Exoplanets synchronization in the habitable zone: Learning from Venus' retrograde rotation: Venus rotation

 \subsection{The rotation phase diagram}

-In the zero-obliquity version (a.k.a. coplanar version) of the tidal theory, the average variation of the rotation of the planet is given by a first-order differential equation (Ferraz-Mello, 2013; Correia et al., 2014) of the form
+In the zero-obliquity version (a.k.a. coplanar version) of the tidal theory, the average variation of the rotation of the planet is given by the first-order differential equation (Ferraz-Mello, 2013; Correia et al. 2014; Ferraz-Mello et al. 2022)